Your Extraordinary Canada & New England Adventure Awaits

 Our Canada & New England cruise travel advisors will show you where to begin.

-With so many remarkable ports and diverse experiences to choose from, planning the perfect Canada and New England itinerary can feel overwhelming.
-That’s where our expert advisors come in.
+With so many remarkable ports and diverse experiences to choose from, planning the perfect Canada and New England itinerary can feel overwhelming – but that’s exactly where our expert advisors come in.

 Along the New England Coast, you can explore Boston’s historic Freedom Trail, hike the granite cliffs of Acadia National Park in Bar Harbor, stroll the art galleries and lighthouses of Portland, and enjoy the seaside elegance of Newport and Martha’s Vineyard.